Benjamin H. Freedman: Activities

+Freemdan was a Holocaust denier, and vocal anti-Zionist.
 He was a financial backer of the author Conde McGinley, publisher of the antisemitic periodical Common Sense.
 In the 1955 libel trial by Rabbi Joachim Prinz against McGinley, Freedman testified that "he [Freedman] had given Mr. McGinley financial support of 'more than $10,000 but less than $100,000'".
 Prinz had sued McGinley for calling him a "red rabbi."

-At the Henry George School, Benjamin Freedman spoke on "The Genesis of Middle East Tensions".
-Long John Nebel reported on WNBC that Freedman would discuss anti-Semitism.
-Freedman was politically active until the mid-1970s when he was well over 85 years old.
-He died in May 1984 at the age of 94.

 Freedman opposed the nomination of Anna M. Rosenberg to be United States Assistant Secretary of Defense in 1950.
 An article in the ADL Bulletin titled The Plot Against Ann Rosenberg attributed the attacks on Rosenberg's loyalty to "professional anti-Semites and lunatic nationalists", including the "Jew-baiting cabal of John Rankin, Benjamin Freedman, and Gerald Smith".